Cartus/cartus.github.io/_news/announcement_2.md

 As I will be joining the university in the spring of 2025, I am currently looking for students to start in the fall of 2025.
 Here are some key requirements I hope potential candidates will consider:

 - Passionate about the fundamental research of LLMs, along with a desire to contribute to impactful scientific work.
 While it’s perfectly fine to begin with shorter projects, I hope that as we progress, we can collaborate on higher-quality, more influential research.
+- Relevant research or engineering experience in LLMs.
+After two weeks of screening and interviews, I have updated this criterion.
+At this stage, I will prefer applicants who have research experience relevant to my research direction.
 - Strong mathematical and programming skills, willing to learn and explore new ideas.
 Given the rapid advancements in our field, staying proactive is essential to keep up.
 - A solid foundation in English writing and publication.
-The admission requirements for HKUST (GZ) include an IELTS score of 6.5 or a TOEFL score 80.
+The admission requirements for HKUST (GZ) include an IELTS score of 6.5 or a TOEFL score of 80.
 However, I believe that strong communication skills are equally important.
 Good writing can make a significant difference in sharing your ideas, and effective communication is vital for networking at conferences.
 I would be happy to attend conferences with you and can help introduce you to others in the field.

 I will give priority to applicants who meet the following criteria: